 About Us

-Westernsnowyplover.org was created so that there could be a central forum for education, communication, and community involvement in the fight to protect and encourage recovery of the threatened western snowy plover.
-Many different groups, both public and private, are involved in species recovery; therefore it's crucial these groups coordinate efforts and share information to achieve effective solutions.
-The goal of westernsnowyplover.org is to foster an ongoing partnership and dialog between public agencies, organizations, land owners, site managers, field monitors, outreach and volunteer coordinators, and the general public.
+The site was initially designed to be a central forum for education, communication, and community involvement in the fight to protect and encourage recovery of the threatened western snowy plover.
+Many different groups, both public and private, are involved in species recovery; therefore it's crucial that groups coordinate efforts and share information to achieve effective solutions.
+The westernsnowyplover.org goal is to foster an ongoing partnership and dialog between public agencies, organizations, land owners, site managers, field monitors, outreach and volunteer coordinators, and the general public.
 Ideally, this site will serve as a model for future species recovery projects.
+We appreciate your comments and suggestions: email info@westernsnowyplover.org.